Frequently Asked Questions

 What are the differences between revising, editing, and proofreading?
 How is a Writing Consultant different from an editor or proofreader?

 Revision means re-envisioning a text and can lead to major changes in the composition.
 Revision addresses higher-order or immediate concerns, such as content and organization.
 According to the 2013 RSU Edition of The Everyday Writer, editing means to closely review an entire text and to make changes to “the details of sentence structure, grammar, usage, punctuation, and spelling,” often without explanation (94).
 According to The Everyday Writer, proofreading means to closely review an entire text “to correct any typographical errors or other inconsistencies in spelling and punctuation” (97).
 Proofreading and editing address only lower-order or later-order concerns.
+The Writing Center follows this list of priorities because a paper with perfect grammar and punctuation that doesn’t make sense is not a good paper.

 Editors and proofreaders usually make unexplained changes to a text.
 Essentially, they do the work for the writer(s).
 Their work is valuable, and they should be well compensated for it.
 In contrast, a Writing Consultant is more like a teacher.
 They do not re-write the text in any way; their work is to help the writer understand why the text is effective or ineffective and to help the writer learn about writing.
 The text they work on together is an example of what the writer is capable of or where the writer is in their writing process at that moment in time.
 As we say, our goal is not to make better papers but to make better writers!